jaykejriwal/Stress-detection/README.md

 ## Usage

 Four Jupyter Notebook files are provided.
-Each file presents a step-by-step procedure for extracting MFCC, PLP, TRILL, and vector features and training the model.
+Each file presents a step-by-step procedure for extracting MFCC, PLP, TRILL, and X-vector features and training the model.

 ## Citation